• Skip to primary navigation

 We spread it on crackers and also used on a breakfast bagel with smoked salmon.
 Loved it both ways!

-Mounded homemade boursin with parsley garnish on a serving plate with a dip spreader.
+Homemade boursin with parsley garnish on a serving plate.

 Homemade Boursin